apache/trafficcontrol/docs/source/api/deliveryservices_required_capabilities.rst

 ``DELETE``
 ==========
-Dissociate a Server Capability from a :term:`Delivery Service`.
+Dissociate a :term:`Server Capability` from a :term:`Delivery Service`.

 :Auth.
 Required: Yes
 :Roles Required: "admin" or "operations"